Safety Under Scaffolding: How Evaluation Conditions Shape Measured Safety: The Measurement Problem

-\paragraph{MMLU capability control: the reverse pattern.} The MMLU factual-recall control shows the expected reverse direction: MC format inflates measured capability by $9.2$~pp (85.4\% MC $\to$ 76.2\% OE).
+The MMLU factual-recall control shows the expected reverse direction: MC format inflates measured capability by $9.2$~pp (85.4\% MC $\to$ 76.2\% OE).
 The gap is consistent across models (range $-7.0$ to $-11.0$~pp).
 Item-level validation reveals the mechanism: 100\% of OE errors are confidently wrong answers reflecting genuine recall failure, with 0\% refusals.
 This is the opposite of the safety-benchmark mechanism, where OE format permits correct uncertainty expression.
 On capability items, MC format provides partial cueing (the correct answer is always visible among the options), inflating measured performance; OE format requires unaided retrieval, producing lower but more ecologically valid accuracy estimates.

-\paragraph{The 2$\times$2 null: scaffold effects vanish within format.} The critical finding for the interpretation of Phases~1--2 is the scaffold$\times$format decomposition.
-Within each format, map-reduce produces zero detectable effect: